Home Compare ABBN.SW vs LR.PA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The clearest separation starts in profitability, but growth adds another real layer to the result.
-The overall score gap is 17 points in favour of ABB Ltd.
+Most of the separation is still concentrated in profitability.
+The overall score gap is 23 points in favour of ABB Ltd.

 INDUSTRY COMPARISON